 Furthermore, you can’t clean hardwood floors with water and any old soap.
 Not using the proper cleaning products can lead to multiple problems, including water damage and wax build-up.
 In some cases, the recommended cleaning products can be quite expensive.

 Laminate flooring, on the other hand, is usually pretty easy to take care of.
-Most floors can be cleaned with a simply over-the-counter cleaner that you can find at just about any hardware story.
+Most floors can be cleaned with a simple over-the-counter cleaner that you can find at just about any hardware store.

 - Laminate Flooring Is Scratch-Resistant

 As long as we’re talking about upkeep and appearance, it’s important to think about the fact that hardwood floors are a lot harder to keep scratch-free.
 Laminate flooring has a protective coating that renders it incredibly scratch-resistant, which is good because your typical floor goes through a lot of wear and tear each and every day.